halfstackpgr/mail.tm/README.md

 ## Stellar Feature:

+> [!NOTE]
+> This script sets up a [**pooling-based**](https://docs.python.org/3/library/multiprocessing.html) server that checks the API every second for new events.
+When a difference is detected, the corresponding event is dispatched, allowing you to respond dynamically to incoming messages.

 In addition to the core SDK functionalities, this package offers an additional layer of scripts designed to handle clients in an event-driven manner, reminiscent of frameworks like `discord.py` or `hikari`.
 With this SDK, you gain access to a client that dispatches events seamlessly.

 Here's a sample usage scenario: